ingo/ingo.github.io/_recipes/butter_chicken.md

 title: Butter Chicken
 ---

-The sauce keeps even leftover tandoori chicken from drying out.
-Best made with boneless dark meat or a small whole chicken.
 This classic Indian butter chicken dish combines chicken in a creamy, tomato-based sauce flavored with aromatic spices like ginger, garam masala, turmeric and fenugreek.
-The sauce has a unique sweet and savory flavor profile.
-It helps prevent leftover tandoori chicken from drying out.
 For best results, use boneless dark meat chicken thighs or a small whole chicken.

 ### Ingredients